jerhow/jerhow/README.md

 - Hi, I’m Jerry 👋
-- I’m interested in experimental art and music, code, cryptocurrencies, interesting projects and authentic people 👀
+- I’m interested in experimental art and music, code, blockchain, interesting projects, authentic people, and the subtle, uncanny horror of conversational AI 👀
 - I enjoy Ruby, Go, Clojure, C#, PHP, and ASM on retro hardware (specifically 6502 and Z80).
 I still like relational databases.

 <!---